survivejs/site/pages/blog/143-substyle-interview.md

 ---
-title: 'substyle - Build Styling Agnostic Components for React - Interview with Jan-Felix Schwarz'
+title: "substyle - Build Styling Agnostic Components for React - Interview with Jan-Felix Schwarz"
 date: 2018-02-08
-headerImage: 'assets/img/headers/taxi.jpg'
+headerImage: "assets/img/headers/taxi.jpg"
-keywords: ['interview', 'reactjs', 'styling', 'cssinjs']
+keywords: ["interview", "react", "styling", "cssinjs"]
 ---

 One of the tricky things about writing React components meant for public consumption is making them compatible with [various styling approaches](react/advanced-techniques/styling-react/) used by the community.
 The problem exists because application styling isn't considered as a first-class citizen by React and it doesn't provide a strong opinion on how to solve it.
 As a result, the amount of available approaches has exploded.